-Cash and cash equivalents comprise cash balances, call deposits and highly liquid short-term investments which has a maturity of three months or less from the date of acquisition.
+Cash and cash equivalents comprise cash balances, call deposits and highly liquid short-term investments which have maturities of three months or less from the date of acquisition.
 Bank overdrafts that are repayable on demand are a component of financing activities for the purpose of the statement of cash flows.